ghenrique/react-signup-form/README.md

 ## Running the project

-To start the project, please, run the following commands on the Terminal:
+To start the project, please, clone the repository, go to *react-app* folder and run the following commands on the Terminal:
 * yarn install
 * yarn dev